 This isn't a test, although we do reference our reviews where relevant.
 This is simply an overview of the range to tell you what's what and help you decide what's most suitable for you.

-Buy if: You’re after a reliable, no-frills wheel for everyday riding and training.
+Buy if: You want reliable, no-frills wheels for everyday riding and training.

 Rather than round spokes, the Racing 5s come with double-butted steel spokes that are aero profiled – in other words, they’re flattened to reduce drag.
 They’re also straight-pull – there’s no bend.

-A £249.99 disc brake version of the Racing 5 (RRP: £349.99) is also available.
+A £270 disc brake version of the Racing 5 (RRP: £349.99) is also available.
 As well as the ability to take rotors (6 bolt or Fulcrum’s AFS – Axial Fixing System – design), the wheels have disc-specific rims with a 24.5mm external width for the easier fitting of fatter tyres.
 As with other disc-braked, tubeless-compatible Fulcrum road wheels, those tyres will have to be Schwalbe if you're going tubeless.

 Buy if: You want solid commuting or training wheels that roll well and don't cost the earth.

 Racing 4 is the new name for the wheel formerly known as the Racing Quattro, with 35mm-deep rims and a claimed weight per pair of 1,725g.
 The idea is to improve aerodynamics and “increase torsional and lateral stiffness compared with a conventional profile, for improved high speed stability.”

 The 21 rear spokes are arranged according to what Fulcrum calls its 2:1 Two-to-One system, with 14 on the driveside and 7 on the non-driveside.
 Fulcrum says that this limits the loss of rim tension when you pedal.

 “Slackening and torsion are limited and the transfer of the athlete’s power is much more effective,” it says.